jlong/personal-docs-space/scratch/my-document.md

 # My document

 Other stuff is cool!
 Even more text here!
-Indeed.

 With more content below.
 Indeed!